awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-offers-overview.md

 ### Private offers for AMI products<a name="ami-private-offers"></a>

-You can provide private offers pricing for AMI contracts\.
-The offer can be any custom duration in days, up to 3 years \(1,095 days\)\.
+You can provide private offers pricing for AMI products\.

+The offer can be any custom duration for the following:
++ AMI hourly or AMI annual private offers: up to 3 years \(1,095 days\)
++ AMI contract private offers: up to 5 years \(60 months\)

+  For AMI contracts, private offers don't monitor usage\.

+  Buyers can manually upgrade to new contract levels at any time\.
+However, it is up to the independent software vendor \(ISV\) to define contract tiers, enforce service limitations, and advise buyers to manually upgrade to higher contract tiers when needed\.
+The contract duration of the private offer can match the public product listing, or can be a custom duration in months \(up to 60\)\.

 License entitlements begin on the date the buyer accepts the private offer\.

-For AMI private offers with flexible payment schedules, you can set the number of instances agreed to in the contract, for the duration of the contract\.
-You can also define a custom hourly price for those same instances if the buyer uses more\.
+For AMI private offers with flexible payment schedules, you can set the number of annual instance types agreed to in the contract, for the duration of the contract\.

 **Note**
 Private offers are not available for monthly billing contracts\.

 ### Private offers for container products<a name="container-private-offers"></a>

 You can provide private offers pricing for container\-based product contracts\.

-The offer can be any custom duration in days, up to 3 years \(1,095 days\)\.
+The offer can be any custom duration for the following:
++ Container hourly or AMI annual private offers – Up to 3 years \(1,095 days\)
++ Container contract private offers – Up to 5 years \(60 months\)

+  For Container contracts, private offers don't monitor usage\.

+  Buyers can manually upgrade to new contract levels at any time\.
+However, the independent software vendor \(ISV\) defines the contract tiers, enforces service limitations, and advises buyers to manually upgrade to higher contract tiers when needed\.
+The contract duration of the private offer can match the public product listing, or it can be a custom duration in months \(up to 60 months\)\.

 License entitlements begin on the date the buyer accepts the private offer\.
-For container private offers with flexible payment schedules, you can set the number units agreed to in the contract, for the duration of the contract\.
+For container private offers with flexible payment schedules, you can set the number of units agreed to in the contract, for the duration of the contract\.
 You can also define a custom hourly price for those same units if the buyer uses more\.

 **Note**
 Private offers are not available for monthly billing contracts\.